Byron Buxton Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.
+- The Blue Jays pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have a 3.96 team ERA that ranks 11th among all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (4.07).

-- The Blue Jays rank 25th in baseball in home runs allowed (68 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 72 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Bassitt gets the start for the Blue Jays, his 11th of the season.
-He is 5-3 with a 3.03 ERA and 52 strikeouts in 62 1/3 innings pitched.
+- Berrios (4-4) gets the starting nod for the Blue Jays in his 11th start of the season.
+He has a 4.22 ERA in 59 2/3 innings pitched, with 57 strikeouts.

-- The righty last appeared on Monday against the Tampa Bay Rays, when he threw 6 1/3 innings, allowing two earned runs while giving up seven hits.
+- The righty's last appearance was on Tuesday against the Tampa Bay Rays, when he went seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.